balder-dev/balder/doc/source/basics/execution_mechanism.rst

         Scenario `ServerDevice` <=> Setup `MyServerDevice1`

-As you can see, every assignment possibility between the scenario devices to every possible setup device will be created as match here.
-Till now, no variation was filtered, also no obviously false.
+As you can see, every possible assignment between the Scenario devices and the available Setup devices is created as a potential match at this stage.
+Up to this point, no variations have been filtered out - not even the ones that are obviously invalid.

 SOLVING Part 2: Filtering Variations
 ------------------------------------

-Balder has created all possible variations now, but it has not check if all of them can be executed.
-In our example the scenario device ``ClientDevice`` and the ``ServerDevice`` are connected over a ``HttpConnection``, but the mapped setup devices in ``Variation4`` or ``Variation6`` aren't connected with each other - they have only a ``HttpConnection`` to the ``This`` device, but not between each other.
-These variations simply doesn't make sense, because the devices have a complete different connection with each other.
+Balder has now created all possible variations, but it has not yet checked whether all of them can be executed.
+In our example, the Scenario devices ``ClientDevice`` and ``ServerDevice`` are connected via an ``HttpConnection``.
+However, the mapped Setup devices in ``Variation4`` or ``Variation6`` aren't connected to each other - they only have an ``HttpConnection`` to the ``This`` device, but not between themselves.
+These variations simply don't make sense, because the devices have completely different connections to each other.

-In view of this fact the ``Variation4`` or the ``Variation6`` can not be executed and will be filtered by Balder.
-Balder now has 4 active variations that could be executed from the current point of view:
+In light of this fact, ``Variation4`` and ``Variation6`` cannot be executed and will be filtered out by Balder.
+Balder now has four active variations that could be executed from the current point of view:

 .. code-block:: none